miguelalba96/github.io/_posts/21-11-29-Tensorflow-low-level-API.md

         return var
     ```

-2. We create a class for our layer, in this case a 2D convolutional layer, in contrast to the official TF docs we can create the shapes of the *weights* and *biases* inferring their shapes directly on the first forward pass
+2. We want to create an object for our new layer, in this case a 2D convolutional layer, in contrast to the official TF docs, we can create the shapes of the *weights* and *biases* inferring their shapes directly on the first forward pass

     ```python